visionary-futures-collective/covid19/caregiving.md

 A VFC effort to bring visibility to working conditions for caregivers on campuses during the coronavirus pandemic.

 Caregivers are people who have at-home care responsibilities: for children, for parents, for siblings, for partners, for other loved ones.
 With the collapse of external caregiving resources, like schools, elder-care facilities, and offices, many of them are being asked to shoulder an impossible burden: full-time care and full-time work.

-This project focuses on caregivers working on college campuses: as students, as staff, as administrators, and as faculty.
+This project focuses on caregivers working on college campuses: as students, as instructors, as staff, and as administrators.

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSc6iRSlr7DJXthJwENxXTjTa3jPiFVqOI9RsNqu-1LZbhw2Xg/viewform?usp=sf_link">Take the survey. </a> View a summary of preliminary results below.